 We live in an age when keeping in touch after moving to another country has never been easier.
 Yet, friendships still sometimes end after the relocation.
 Learn how to keep in touch with friends after moving to ensure you never lose the people you care about so much.
 Simply follow our useful tips and we’re sure your friendship will be strong and long-lasting.

 Plan How to Keep in Touch with Friends Before You Move

-It might seem natural to you that you’ll keep in touch in a certain way – for example, through social media or phone calls.
+It might seem natural to you that you’ll keep in touch in a certain way – for example, through social media, email or telephone calls.
 Don’t just assume that this will align with how your friend feels too.
 Make sure to discuss the issue with everyone you want to stay close to before you even start packing to move and looking for international moving services.
-You might be able to come up with a strategy that works for your whole social circle, such as group chats or video calls.
+You might be able to come up with a good strategy that works for your whole social circles, like group chats or video calls.

 Ways to Keep in Touch

 There are many options for you and your circle of people when it comes to communicating once you move abroad.
 Here are some of our suggestions to make this happen.

 If You’re Wondering How To Keep in Touch with Friends, Talk Over the Phone

 Naturally, talking over the phone is something you should consider.
 However, since you’re going abroad, you will be using a foreign telephone service provider, which means that phone calls will add up to cost quite a bit.
 Luckily, there are apps such as WhatsApp or Viber that you can use to call a person you need to hear for free over the internet.

 Video Calls Are Another Great Method to Keep in Touch